 Desegregate CT, like other advocates of form-based zoning, see housing in terms of building types and cities in terms of spatial experiences – both of which are capable of physical change over time.
 This limited view of building typology and urban morphology results in developer-centric policies.
 Neither developers nor the marketplace can comprehensively address issues of housing affordability and residential segregation.
 To avoid repeating the planning mistakes of the past century, today’s Statewide land use reform efforts have to be resident-driven.

-Residents, not planners or investors, must be empowered to lead Connecticut’s future development.
+Residents, not academics, planners, or investors, must be empowered to lead Connecticut’s future development.